-Representative of the other fleet view, Celadon CEO Steve Russell acknowledged the same upturn in April, but told the analysts “there’s no way to forecast” a return to higher freight tonnage.
+Representing the other fleet view, Celadon CEO Steve Russell acknowledged the same upturn in April, but told the analysts “there's no way to forecast” a return to higher freight tonnage.

-Major shippers at the conference cited rates dropping 2% to 3% for both TL and LTL services in recent bids, and some even said that they had stopped paying accessorial charges as demand for freight capacity has weakened.
+Major shippers at the conference cited rates dropping 2% to 3% for both TL and LTL services in recent bids, and some said that they had stopped paying accessorial charges as demand for freight capacity has weakened.
 Most, however, were quick to add that service and other non-rate issues were the deciding factors in awarding bids, and that they were trying to stick with core carriers who would stand by them when capacity tightens again.

 In addition to the rate/tonnage issue, carriers at the Bear Stearns event noted that driver shortage and turnover problems have eased considerably with the weaker freight climate.
 Also noted by many was the relatively smooth transition to ultra-low-sulfur diesel (ULSD) last year and expectations that they will see selective catalytic reduction (SCR) technology used to meet 2010 emissions requirements.

 Most fleets presenting at the New York event said they'd only had limited exposure to the new '07-spec diesels, but that the engines they were running were reliable and relatively trouble-free.
 Only one reported a “horrendous experience” with three test versions of '07 engines that all had to be replaced.